sgrif/hands-on-backbone-notes/04-models.md

       `@title`, and only had to change the render method to `@template(@model.attributes)`
       - It's a style preference
+      - Some people prefer to do `@template(@model.toJSON())` instead of attributes.
+I do not ever use `toJSON` in this fashion, so I can reserve it for translating between my client side and server side domain, more on that later.
   - Change setters in view to .set
     - Demonstrate both `@model.set('title', @$('.title').val())` and
       `@model.set(title: @$('.title').val())`